Augmented Reality filters: How Creators Can Use Them

 Aspect Traditional Approach Strategic Interactive Approach

-Measurement Estimated engagement and vague attribution Precise analytics on time spent and conversion impact
+Measurement Estimated reach and vague attribution Defined KPIs: engagement time, shares, and conversion impact

-Customer Experience Passive viewing with limited interaction Active participation driving deeper engagement
+Customer Experience Passive ad viewing Active participation that drives deeper engagement

 Leveraging AR on Social Media and Digital Platforms